Pet Insurance Report 2020: Protect your pet with the right research

 At around $1,470, Bullmastiffs come with the highest average risk premium, followed by the German Shepherd at $458 and the Australian Cattle Dog at $430.

-When it comes to the dangerous dog breed classification, there are some that insurers won’t even offer liability cover for.
+When it comes to the dangerous dog breed classification, there are some that providers won’t even offer liability cover for.
 In Australia, these include the American Pitbull Terriers and the Japanese Tosa.
 That’s despite American Pitbull Terriers only making up 0.46% of all dog attacks in New South Wales in 2019.

 “When researching the type of dog you want to bring into your family, many people look at behavioural traits and health conditions, but it might pay to look a bit closer at insurance premiums before you purchase your pet,” says Lamont.
 “Future pet owners should see if their dream dog breed is classified as ‘dangerous’ and if they offer liability cover, as not all breeds are covered.”